Home / Solutions / DeFi & Trading

 Frequently asked questions

-The Portal serves DEX data (swaps, pool state, liquidity events) from chain head through the same endpoint as historical data.
-Latency depends on chain and tier; benchmarks measured by an independent customer running production traffic are on the Portal page.
-For latency-sensitive market-making or HFT execution, a co-located RPC node is still appropriate; SQD covers everything downstream of execution, including PnL accounting, risk monitoring, and client reporting.
+Swaps, liquidity events (mint, burn, sync), and the full execution traces underneath them, from chain head through the same endpoint as historical data.
+Pool state like reserves or price is reconstructed from those events, not returned as a field.
+For latency-sensitive market-making or HFT execution a co-located RPC node is still appropriate; SQD covers everything downstream of execution: PnL accounting, risk monitoring, analytics, and client reporting.
 Production references include GMX and Levr.Bet.

 Does SQD support liquidation events?

-Yes.
-Liquidation events on lending and perpetual protocols (Aave, Compound, Morpho, GMX, dYdX, Hyperliquid, and similar) are indexed the same way any contract event is: define the ABI and SQD's typed decoders return liquidation events with borrower, collateral, debt, liquidator, and price-feed fields.
-Full execution traces and state diffs are available alongside event logs for reconstructing the liquidation path.
+Liquidation events on EVM lending and perpetual protocols (Aave, Compound, Morpho, GMX, dYdX) are decoded like any contract event: define the ABI and the typed decoders return borrower, collateral, debt, liquidator, and price-feed fields, with full execution traces and state diffs alongside for reconstructing the liquidation path.
+Hyperliquid is different: it is not an EVM contract, so its fills come from the dedicated Hyperliquid fills dataset rather than an ABI-decoded log.

 Which DEXes are pre-indexed?

 SQD does not maintain pre-indexed datasets per DEX.
-Instead, any DEX with public onchain contracts can be indexed by pointing a Squid SDK indexer at the relevant factory and pair/pool contracts.
-Factory contracts can be tracked dynamically (Uniswap V2/V3/V4-style patterns) so new pools appear in the index automatically without manual contract updates.
+Any DEX with public onchain contracts is indexed by pointing a Squid SDK indexer at the relevant factory and pair/pool contracts.
+Factory contracts can be tracked dynamically (Uniswap V2/V3-style factories) so new pools appear automatically; Uniswap V4 uses a single PoolManager, so its pools are tracked through that contract's events instead.
 Production indexers for GMX, PancakeSwap, and UNCX are reference implementations.

 Get started